sohailmahmud/sohailmahmud.github.io/_notes/devops/iac.md

 ---
 layout: notes
-title: Infrastructure as a Code
+title: Infras as a Code
 category: devops
 ---